 Any employee who has suffered a job-related illness or injury is entitled to workers’ compensation benefits.
-Unpaid volunteers and others who perform work without payment are not entitled to receive compensation benefits.
+Provided that their employer has workers’ compensation insurance and participates in this program.

-Report all sustained injuries to your employer as soon as the injury occurs and immediately request medical treatment following the injury.
+Report all sustained injuries to your employer as soon as the injury occurs.
+And, immediately request medical treatment following the injury.
 Those who do not report their injury within 90 days following an accident may be unable to access workers’ compensation benefits.